torrespro/AutoQuality-Playground/quality-rules/errorprone-bugpatterns/docs/OverdueTodoReminder.md

 }
 ```

-If the current date is after December 31, 2023 (by more than 30 days), the `OverdueTodoReminder` will issue a warning about the overdue TODO comment.
+If the current date is after December 31, 2023 (by more than 30 days), the `OverdueTodoReminder` will raise an error due to the overdue TODO comment.

 ### How to Fix

-To resolve the `OverdueTodoReminder` warning, consider the following actions:
+To resolve the `OverdueTodoReminder` error, take immediate action on the associated task:

-1. **Address the TODO**: Evaluate the task associated with the TODO comment and take appropriate action to complete or remove it.
+1. **Address the TODO**: Complete the task specified by the TODO comment.
-2. **Update the Deadline**: If the task is still relevant but unfinished, update the TODO comment with a revised completion date.
+2. **Remove or Update**: If the task is no longer relevant, remove the TODO comment.
+Otherwise, update it with a revised completion date or action plan.
-3. **Remove Unused TODOs**: Remove obsolete or unnecessary TODO comments from the codebase.

 ### Suppression

-Suppress the `OverdueTodoReminder` warning using `@SuppressWarnings("OverdueTodoReminder")` on the line containing the TODO comment:
+Suppressing the `OverdueTodoReminder` error is discouraged due to its critical nature.
+However, if necessary, use `@SuppressWarnings("OverdueTodoReminder")` directly above the TODO comment to acknowledge and suppress the error.

 ```java
 @SuppressWarnings("OverdueTodoReminder")